ljiang09/ant-maze-solver/README.md

 **Number of iterations:**

 - Determines how long the algorithm runs before terminating.
-- If the algorithm is run for too short a time, it may not have enough iterations to find a path at all, much less converge on a good path.
+- If the algorithm doesn't have enough iterations, it may not be able to find a path at all, much less converge on a good path.
-- If the algorithm is run for too long a time, it will be a waste of time and resources.
+- If the algorithm is run for too many iterations, it will be a waste of time and resources.

 **Evaporation rate:**